Crude oil futures fall on weak global cues

-New Delhi, Apr 15 (PTI) Crude oil prices plunged 1.12 per cent to Rs 4,401 per barrel on Monday as speculators reduced bets amid a weak trend overseas.
-On the Multi Commodity Exchange, crude for delivery in April fell by Rs 50, or 1.12 per cent, to trade at Rs 4,401 per barrel in a business turnover of 23,067 lots.
-Similarly, crude oil for delivery in May moved down by Rs 46, or 1.03 per cent, to Rs 4,430 per barrel in 2,919 lots.
-Meanwhile, West Texas Intermediate crude fell 0.28 per cent to USD 63.71 per barrel, while Brent crude fell 0.21 per cent to USD 71.40 per barrel on the New York Mercantile Exchange.
-PTI SHW RVKRVK
+New Delhi, Apr 11 (PTI) Crude oil prices plunged 0.87 per cent to Rs 4,435 per barrel Thursday as speculators reduced bets amid a weakening trend overseas.
+On the Multi Commodity Exchange, crude for delivery in April fell by Rs 39, or 0.87 per cent, to trade at Rs 4,435 per barrel in a business turnover of 23,652 lots.
+Similarly, oil for delivery May moved down by Rs 31, or 0.69 per cent, to Rs 4,461 per barrel in 2,614 lots.
+Marketmen said trading sentiments at futures trade dampened on signs of rising crude stockpiles in the US, coupled with reports of global slowdown.
+Meanwhile, West Texas Intermediate (WTI) crude fell 0.53 per cent to USD 64.27 per barrel, while Brent crude fell 0.40 per cent to USD 71.44 a barrel on the New York Mercantile Exchange.
+PTI ADI RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today